CircleCI Breach Cybersecurity Incident Hunting Guide

 • Search for events that the CircleCI user shouldn't be performing:

-∘ suspicious reconnaissance actions, such as ListBuckets GetCallerIdentitiy
+∘ suspicious reconnaissance activity, such as ListBuckets GetCallerIdentitiy

 • Search for AccessDenied events